ionic-team/capacitor-site/docs-md/web/utilities.md

 `isPluginAvailable: (name: string) => boolean;`

-Check if plugin is available on the currently running platform.
-The plugin name is defined in the Web plugin's configuration (`web.ts`).
-Works with both Capacitor Core and custom plugins.
+Check if a plugin is available on the currently running platform.
+The plugin name the name used in the plugin registry (e.g. `const { Name } = Plugins;`), which means it also works with custom plugins.

 ```typescript
 const isAvailable = Capacitor.isPluginAvailable('Camera');